azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>Mirika has kidnapped Naoya and locked him in a room<br>while Saki and the others try to find the key.<br>Shino is taken aback by Mirika's resolve, and begins to<br>question the way she's been hiding her own feelings.</p>
+<p align="center">Mirika has kidnapped Naoya and locked him in a room<br>while Saki and the others try to find the key.<br>Shino is taken aback by Mirika's resolve, and begins to<br>question the way she's been hiding her own feelings.</p>
 </td>
 </tr>
 </table>